jeeftor/tldr/pages/common/convert.md

 # convert

-> Imagemagick image conversion tool.
+> Convert between image formats as well as apply graphical effects to images.
+> Part of ImageMagick Library.

 - Convert an image from JPG to PNG: